spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 Priority and groups are used to make sure relevant commissions are applied when there are multiple commissions in a system.

-Merchant commission groups are used when multiple commissions need to be applied to per order or order item.
+Merchant commission groups are used when multiple commissions need to be applied per order.
 By default, there are `primary` and `secondary` commission groups.
 When commissions of both groups exist in a shop, for each order or order item, one commission from each group is applied; the commission from the primary group is applied first.

 Merchant commission priority is used to define which commission is to be applied within a commission group when there're multiple commissions in a system.
 Priority is defined in an ascending order starting from 1.
 If groups aren't used in a system, but there're multiple commissions, priority is used to define which commission is applied in the system.